-Since the subsequent analysis primarily focuses on within-country region comparisons, accurately accounting for cross-country price differences is less critical.
-However, the absence of regional price deflators remains a limitation, as regional GDP per capita differences may overstate real income disparities due to higher prices in wealthier regions.
+Finally, we point out two important limitations of the analysis in this paper.
+First, since the subsequent analysis primarily focuses on within-country regional comparisons, accurately accounting for cross-country price differences is less critical.
+However, the lack of regional price deflators remains a constraint.
+Without such adjustments, differences in regional GDP per capita differences may overstate real income disparities due to higher non-tradable prices in wealthier regions.
 Nonetheless, differences in GDP per capita likely correlate with living standards across regions, supporting the relevance of our findings (see e.g. Gennaioli et al., 2014).
+Second, due to different temporal coverage across various countries, we focus on slightly different samples in the different parts of the subsequent analysis.
+We return to this issue in each subsection below.